lupyuen/lupyuen.github.io/src/sourdough.md

 ![Knead the dough](https://lupyuen.github.io/images/sourdough29.jpg)

+_(TODO: Actually the dough is dryer, firmer, rounder than the pic above.
+Dryer dough is easier to manage, less risk of overfermentation)_

 # Knead the Dough

 We will __knead the dough__ in the Bread Machine, move the Bread Bucket to a Cool Oven to __rise the dough__ (4.5 hours), then move the Bread Bucket back to the Bread Machine for __more rising and baking__.
 Here are the steps...